 Working bees are held regularly at Earthsong.
 They are an opportunity for folk who are interested in Earthsong to come and help and get to know us.
 Working bees are generally held fortnightly and they alternate between a Saturday morning, from 10am until 12 noon; and a Sunday afternoon, from 2pm until 4 pm.
 They are usually focussed on the gardens but may also be tasks around our site; projects; or common facility maintenance.

-To be a working bee visiting participant please register ahead of time by emailing email@example.com to check the details of the next working bee and sign up with a co-ordinator.
-Lunch or afternoon tea provided.
+Once you have attended either a Public Tour or Tour by Request as above, if you`d like to be a working bee visiting participant please register ahead of time by emailing email@example.com to check the details of the next working bee and sign up with a co-ordinator.

 Tel: 64 9 832 5558